 - Turn.
 Ch 2.
 Repeat puff st row.
 (From *)

-These alternating rows give a smoother, flatter effect, and because all your puff stitches are worked going in the same direction they will all lean the same way.
+This alternating row of single crochet gives a smoother, flatter effect, and because all your puff stitches are worked going in the same direction they will all lean the same way.
 You can see that the puffs look more uniform because they are all facing the ‘right’ way.
 However, it will not look quite as puffy and squishy!

 It is also possible to make puff stitch with half double crochet, instead of double crochet.
 This will make shorter stitches.
 Alternately you can use treble crochet as your base, which will give you taller stitches.
 It does mean that you will have more stitches through which to draw your hook, though!